Want the perfect workout program?Take Quiz

 Cordyceps is a great supplement for healthy individuals who are looking to improve their athletic performance and overall well being.
 It said to be especially for older people.

 Wild Cordyceps Sinensis is very expensive, costing around $9,000 per pound.
 However, lab grown cordyceps which is what the vast majority of cordyceps are is relatively inexpensive.
 General prices for cordyceps powders and extracts range from $10-$30.
+Check out our post that covers the Best Cordyceps Supplements on the market or try our favorite below!

 Although the use of cordyceps is still somewhat speculative for athletic and fitness performance, it is widely considered to be beneficial for overall health and well-being.
 People have been using cordyceps for a very long time and the reports are successful.
 Many studies prove widespread anecdotes to be accurate.